Didgitaldoo/didgitaldoo.github.io/_posts/2025-02-13-how-to-read-outputs-of-didgelab.md

 ## How to read the outputs of Didgelab

 When reading the outputs of Didgelab, you will ask yourself many questions, such as "why would I care for the tuning of a didgeridoo?" or "what the heck is impedance?"
 This article wants to explain the most important concepts one by one.
 The article is not about Didgeridoo physics.
-If you want to learn about Didgeridoo physics, I advise to watch the videos of Andrea Ferroni (put links here).
+If you want to learn about Didgeridoo physics, I advise to watch the videos of Andrea Ferroni (e.g., [this](https://www.youtube.com/watch?v=idcPw0RaUiE&t=8s) and [this](https://www.youtube.com/watch?v=u0AxhK328Z0])).
 This article explains the following concepts:

 * <a href="#toots">Toots</a>
 * <a href="#impedance">Impedance</a>